-Community education presentations will include sexual assault and acquaintance rape prevention, alcohol and drug abuse, bicycle safety, general campus safety and security, workplace violence, home, campus housing and office security, personal safety, self-defense training and theft prevention.
+Community education presentations will include the following trainings on request: sexual assault and acquaintance rape prevention; alcohol and drug abuse; bicycle safety; general campus safety and security; workplace violence; home, campus housing and office security; personal safety; and theft prevention.
+Community education presentations offered on an annual basis include: self-defense training.
+Community education presentations offered on a bi-annual basis (and upon request) include: Home, campus housing and office security; and personal safety.
 The Crime Prevention unit will maintain a Community Engagement log in the Investigations Unit Office to document all programs presented to the campus community.

-Additionally, members of the University Police Department are available to provide presentations to staff, faculty and students on topics such as: Personal Safety, Sexual Assault Prevention, Prevention of Auto Theft and Auto Burglary, Dealing with Distressed Individuals, Emergency Preparedness, Safety Presentations for Children and Parents, Laptop Safety, Fraud Prevention, Public Transportation Safety, Senior Citizen Safety and many other topics related to protecting personal and state property.
+Additionally, members of the University Police Department are available to provide presentations to staff, faculty and students upon request on topics such as: Personal Safety, Sexual Assault Prevention, Prevention of Auto Theft and Auto Burglary, Dealing with Distressed Individuals, Emergency Preparedness, Safety Presentations for Children and Parents, Laptop Safety, Fraud Prevention, Public Transportation Safety, Senior Citizen Safety and many other topics related to protecting personal and state property.
 In addition to crime prevention information, information regarding disciplinary procedures in relation to criminal activity is also covered and provided to community members.